nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 Worker Overview
 ----------------

-*Worker* - (aka "Ursula") Active network participant, Carries out re-encryption work orders.
+*Worker* - (aka "Ursula") Active network participant who carries out re-encryption work orders.

 The Worker is the bonded delegate of a Staker and an active network node.
 Workers must remain online to provide uninterrupted re-encryption services on-demand.
 Each staking account or Staker is bonded to exactly one Worker.